-We’re now well into 2020 and we’ve all read our fair share of articles that predict this year’s biggest trends.
-Whether it’s voice search, exoskeletons, autonomous devices, or hyper-personalized targeting, all underline a future that’s incredibly digital and interconnected.
+We’re now well into 2020, and we’ve all read our fair share of articles that predict this year’s biggest trends.
+Whether it’s voice search, exoskeletons, autonomous devices, or hyper-personalized targeting, we’re seeing an incredibly digital and interconnected future.

 However, nearly all articles seem to have missed one of the most important underlying trends to make all the other trends happen.
 It’s the one trend that accelerates progress in AI, blockchain, the IoT, and many other emerging technologies.
 We’re talking about microservices.